yodkwtf/codepencil-with-react/README.md

 ## Features

-The Code Editor project has the following features:
+The CodePencil project has the following features:

 - Syntax highlighting for different programming languages, including HTML, CSS, JavaScript, and more.
 - Real-time preview of the code snippets being edited.